Simon Halsey: Early career

-Current positions
+Positions

 Since 1983, Halsey has been the chorus director of the City of Birmingham Symphony Chorus.

-Halsey is currently artistic director of the Berlin Philharmonic Youth Choral Programme and the director of the BBC Proms Youth Choir; he has held both these positions since 2012.
+From 2016 to 2025, he was the artistic director of the choruses of Palau de la Música Catalana, in Barcelona, and the Chorus Master of Orfeó Català.
+Simon Halsey has served as artistic director of choral activities at the Oslo Philharmonic since January 2025.
+In 2012, he was the founding director of the Berlin Philharmonic's youth choral programme "Vocal Heroes".

+From 2012 to 2024, he was chorus director of the London Symphony Chorus, and continues his association as conductor emeritus.

-From 2001 to 2015, he also served as chief conductor and artistic director of the Berlin Radio Choir (Rundfunkchor Berlin).
+From 2001 to 2015, he served as chief conductor and artistic director of the Berlin Radio Choir (Rundfunkchor Berlin).
 He gave his last concert in this role on 31 May 2015, his replacement being Dutch conductor Gijs Leenaars.
 Halsey continues his association with the choir under the title of Conductor Laureate.
-Since August 2012 he has been chorus director of the London Symphony Chorus.
-Since season 2016–2017 he is the artistic director of the chorusses of Palau de la Música Catalana, in Barcelona, and the Chorus Master of Orfeó Català.

 He was involved in the BBC Proms in 2012–2015, preparing choirs for performances of Michael Tippett's A Child of Our Time (2012), Ralph Vaughan Williams' A Sea Symphony, Britten's War Requiem and Elgar's The Dream of Gerontius.

-Simon Halsey has served as artistic director of choral activities at the Oslo Philharmonic since January 2025.

-Other positions include artistic advisor of Schleswig-Holstein Musik Festival Choir Academy (since 2014), professor and director of Choral Activities, University of Birmingham (since 2012), and international chair of choral conducting for the Royal Welsh College of Music & Drama.
+Other positions included artistic advisor of Schleswig-Holstein Musik Festival Choir Academy (since 2014), professor and director of Choral Activities, University of Birmingham (from 2012-2025), and international chair of choral conducting for the Royal Welsh College of Music & Drama.
+(2008-2014).

 Halsey has worked with orchestras and choirs all over the world.
 He has also conducted projects as diverse as Handel's Messiah with the Minnesota Orchestra and Fauré's Requiem with the CBSO Chorus and the Hong Kong Philharmonic.
 With the Berlin Philharmonic, he worked on a performance of Britten's Noye's Fludde, for the tenth anniversary of Berlin Phil Education.
 He is also currently the artistic director for Crowd Out, a massive work for chorus composed by David Lang.
 He has collaborated with director Peter Sellars for several oratorios.

 Halsey has also been involved with numerous recordings, including a live recording of Beethoven's 9th Symphony with the CBSO Chorus and the Vienna Philharmonic, under Simon Rattle.
 In 2006 he conducted the CBSO Chorus in their first completely choral recording, an album of English Choral Favourites.
 In addition, Halsey is consultant editor on Faber Music's Choral Programme Series of sheet music.